Rolling tachyons for separated brane-antibrane systems: Introduction

 Finally, the 'half S-brane' rolling tachyon solution describing condensation at fixed, finite distance is not really understood, let alone the effective action of which it should be a solution.
 In~\cite{Bagchi:2008et} this problem was studied using conformal perturbation theory, which is expected to be valid, in spacetime terms, for very early times at the onset of tachyon condensation.
 Surprisingly, it was found that the boundary interaction corresponding to the rolling tachyon ceases to be marginal for a countable set of values of $|r|$ larger than $r_c/\sqrt{2}$.

 In this note, we show that, taking in particular into account the effect of contact terms that are dictated by worldsheet supersymmetry, the rolling tachyon boundary interaction seems to be exactly marginal for all values of $|r|$ below the critical separation.
 Study of beta-functions for the system illuminates the crucial role of the contact term.
 The latter is able to cancel the power-like short distance singularity that arises at second order in perturbation theory for $|r|>1/2$.
-At fourth order, it cancels all but one power-like singularity that is present for $|r|>\sqrt{7}/4$, for which an higher-order contact term (that can be viewed as a counter term in the RG analysis) is needed.
+At fourth order, it cancels all but one power-like singularity that is present for $|r|>\sqrt{7}/4$, for which an higher-order contact term is needed.
 Nevertheless, the potentially dangerous logarithmic singularities, that could occur for certain values of $|r|$, vanish by themselves without the help of the contact term.

-We find that the beta-functions of the theory are are zero to all orders for $|r|<\sqrt{17}/6$, while for larger values of $|r|$ they vanish at least up to order five in perturbation theory.
+We find that the beta-functions of the theory are zero to all orders for $|r|<\sqrt{17}/6$, while for larger values of $|r|$ they vanish at least up to order five in perturbation theory.
 Thus, we expect that the perturbative expansion in the boundary tachyon perturbations does not break conformal invariance on the boundary, for any sub-critical separation.

 Unexpectedly, we find that the 'full S-brane' rolling tachyon is not a boundary conformal field theory, for any non-zero separation between the branes.
 In that case the beta-function for the distance-changing boundary operator does not vanish.
 It implies that the corresponding space-time tachyon profile is not a solution of the equations of motion.
+It seems nevertheless that a more general solution than the 'half S-brane' exists, for which the tachyon starts from and comes back to the tachyon vacuum; its physical meaning is not obvious though, since the phase of the complex tachyon cannot stay constant.